polytope-labs/ismp/handlers/consensus.md

 }
 ```

-The handler uses the `IsmpHost` to fetch the proper `ConsensusClient` implementation, invoking it's `verify_consensus_proof` method with the provided proof, and a trusted consensus state.
+The handler uses the `IsmpHost` to fetch the appropriate [`ConsensusClient`](../consensus-client.md) implementation, invoking it's `verify_consensus_proof` method with the provided proof, and a trusted consensus state.
 If consensus proof verification is successful, the handler should persist the latest state commitments for each state machine returned.

 ## `FraudProofMessage`